RasmussenLab/vamb/README.md

 __5) Map the reads to the FASTA file to obtain BAM files__

-We have used BWA MEM for mapping, fully aware that it is not well suited for metagenomic mapping.
 Be careful to choose proper parameters for your aligner - in general, if a read from contig A will map to contig B, then Vamb will bin A and B together.
 So your aligner should map reads with the same level of discrimination that you want Vamb to use.
-We run the following command to create our BAM files:
+We have used following commands to create our BAM files:

-`bwa mem filtered_contigs.fna sample1.forward.fastq.gz sample1.reverse.fastq.gz -t 8 | samtools view -F 3584 -b --threads 8 > sample.bam`
+BWA MEM for smaller datasets: `bwa mem filtered_contigs.fna sample1.forward.fastq.gz sample1.reverse.fastq.gz -t 8 | samtools view -F 3584 -b --threads 8 > sample1.bam`

+Minimap2 for larger ones: `minimap2 -t 28 -ax sr almeida.mmi sample1.forward.fastq.gz sample1.reverse.fastq.gz | samtools view -F 3584 -b --threads 8 > sample1.bam`